 TWC's Professional Development Scholarship initiative provided funding to T.E.A.C.H.
 Early Childhood® TEXAS, which provides scholarships for those working in licensed child care centers and registered or licensed family child care homes in Texas.
 CCDF-funded scholarships were available for the CDA assessment fee, associate and bachelor's degrees, and registered apprenticeship programs.
 TWC added an additional \$3.5 million of ARPA discretionary funding to this initiative to support an increase in participants and expand funding for participant release time and travel costs.
-This initiative is still in progress with 404 CDA scholarships awarded, 452 Associate scholarships awarded, 114 Bachelor scholarships awarded, and 121 participants in the apprenticeship program in FY'23⊡a of 25% increase in total participants supported.
+This initiative is still in progress with a total of 764 CDA scholarships awarded, 632 Associate scholarships awarded, 189 Bachelor scholarships awarded, and 245 participants in the apprenticeship program 🗈 68% increase in total participants supported in FY'24.